jcass77/WTFIX/README.md

     >>> username
     Field(553, 'my_username_123')
     ```
-- Access to the underlying byte sequence when you need it:
+- Access the underlying byte sequence when you need it by casting the message back to `bytes`:

     ```python
     >>> bytes(logon_msg)